Skip to main content

 Allocate controls

 Once a system has been categorized, the ISSO has the information necessary to select controls, or allocate them.
-The process is largely automatic, and is well-described in the CMS Risk Management Handbook (RMH) Chapter 12: Security and Privacy Planning.
+The process is largely automatic, and is described in the CMS Risk Management Handbook (RMH) Chapter 12: Security and Privacy Planning.
 Selected controls are allocated for Low, Moderate, or High systems based on system categorization.
-The mechanics are described very well in the CFACTS User Manual, so that should be your primary reference point on allocating controls.
 Some general control types include:

 System-specific controls

 These are controls that your system “owns”.
 If you are running on hardware that you are responsible for, there are system-specific controls for it.
-If your system is an application, or Major Application, the system-specific controls are those controls that your developers and administrators configure and maintain.
+If your system is an application, the system-specific controls are those controls that your developers and administrators configure and maintain.

 Inherited controls

 In many cases your system uses components provided by other FISMA systems.
 In the above example about hardware, what if your system is housed on hardware administered by others?
-This is not just a possibility – in most cases major applications run within a separate data center.
+In most cases, major applications run within a separate data center.
 Certainly this is the case for systems housed in the AWS Cloud.
 In these instances, the data center (or other entity) that houses your system will most likely take care of some of the controls for your system – in which case your system will be able to “inherit” controls.

-Understanding which controls your team must address and which controls are available through full or partial inheritance will help you understand how to document your security control compliance (which is the next step in the cycle).
+Understanding which controls your team must address and which controls are available through full or partial inheritance will help you understand how to document your security control compliance.

 Supplemental controls

-Supplemental controls (previously referred to as non-mandatory controls in ARS 3.1) can be added to a system as necessary, and are not included in baseline control allocation.
+Supplemental controls (previously referred to as “non-mandatory” controls) can be optionally added to a system to increase its security posture, and are not included in baseline control allocation.
 They should be reviewed and added as appropriate for your system.

 Implement security controls

-It is your responsibility as your system’s security and privacy Subject Matter Expert to make sure that your Business Owner, system developers, and system administrators understand the controls that must be in place for your system to be “secure” to CMS standards.
+It is your responsibility as your system’s security and privacy expert to make sure that your Business Owner, system developers, and system administrators understand the controls that must be in place for your system to be “secure” to CMS standards.
 Once these controls have been implemented, they need to be documented within CFACTS.

 Develop system documentation